ibm-messaging/kafka-connect-mq-sink/README.md

 ## Configuration
-The configuration options for the MQ Sink Connector are as follows:
+The configuration options for the Kafka Connect sink connector for IBM MQ are as follows:

 | Name                               | Description                                                | Type    | Default       | Valid values                      |
 | ---------------------------------- | ---------------------------------------------------------- | ------- | ------------- | --------------------------------- |